eloqdata/eloq-website/website/blog/2024-08-17-benchmark/index.md

 tags: [Company]
 ---

 In this blog, we benchmark **EloqKV** to evaluate it as an in-memory cache, focusing first on single-node performance and later discussing its scalability in cluster mode.
-In the single node case, we benchmark **EloqKV** against the popular in-memory data structure store [Redis](https://github.com/redis/redis) as well as a new contender [DragonflyDB](https://www.dragonflydb.io), which claims to achieve high performance due to its multi-threaded architecture.
+In the single node case, we benchmark **EloqKV** against the popular in-memory data structure store [Redis](https://github.com/redis/redis) as well as a recent contender [DragonflyDB](https://www.dragonflydb.io), which claims to achieve high performance due to its multi-threaded worker architecture and a highly optimized implementation leveraging modern innovations such as [io_uring](https://en.wikipedia.org/wiki/Io_uring).

 <!--truncate-->

-The benchmarks are conducted using the [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool, evaluating write-only, read-only, and mixed read-write workloads.
+All benchmarks were conducted on AWS (region: us-east-1) EC2 instances, with Ubuntu 22.04.
+Workloads were generated using the [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool.

 ## Single Node Performance

 We compare the performance of **EloqKV** with Redis and DragonflyDB.
-The goal of this comparison is to evaluate the performance of **EloqKV** in memory-only mode, without enabling persistent storage and transactional features.
+The goal of this comparison is to evaluate the performance of **EloqKV** in memory-only mode, without persistent storage and transactional features enabled.
+Both Redis and DragonflyDB have limited [persistency capabilities](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/).
+Redis offers two mechanisms for persistency: logging (AOF) and checkpointing (RDB).
+However, AOF is not a proper implementation of [Write-Ahead-Log (WAL)](https://en.wikipedia.org/wiki/Write-ahead_logging), as data is written to disk asynchronously.
+RDB periodically saves in-memory state as checkpoints.
+Therefore, Redis can lose committed data if a node crashes.
+DragonflyDB currently only supports checkpointing and does not offer AOF.
+As Redis and DragonflyDB are typically used as pure in-memory caches, we benchmarked EloqKV against them under this configuration.

-### Hardware and Software Specification
+### Hardware and Software Configurations

-The benchmark was conducted on AWS (region: us-east-1) EC2 instances with Ubuntu 22.04.

 Server Machine: